-Identification of a unique and correct list of all the possible dimensions of HD is an impossible task.
-As is well known, Sen himself has always refused to identify an exhaustive list of freedoms or capabilities, i.e. of those beings and doings that people have reason to value.
-However, many philosophers, from the ancient Greeks onwards, have attempted to provide an answer to the question of what constitutes the good or full life, and have come up with numerous responses.
-Alkire (2002), for example, summarizes 39 attempts over the years 1938-2000 to specify the characteristics of a full life, based on a variety of philosophical justifications.
-Drawing on six recent approaches,2 we found that a number of common categories could be identified: bodily well-being, material well-being, mental development, work, security, social relations, spiritual well-being, empowerment, political freedom, and respect for other species, the last appearing only in Nussbaum (2000).
-However, from our perspective, this list is excessive for two reasons: first, for some aspects (notably spiritual well-being and respect for other species) data are not available; of even greater importance, adopting too many categories would make it difficult to classify countries' behavior sensibly.
+Identification of a unique and 'correct' list of all the possible dimensions of HD is an impossible task.
+As is well known, Sen himself has always refused to identify an exhaustive 'list' of freedoms or capabilities, i.e. of those beings and doings that people have reason to value.
+However, many philosophers, from Aristotle onwards, and surely even before, have attempted to provide an answer to the question of what constitutes the good or full life, and have come up with numerous responses.
+Alkire (2002), for example, summarizes 39 attempts to produce lists of characteristics of a full life over the years 1938-2000, derived from a variety of philosophical justifications.
+Drawing on six recent approaches,2 we found that a number of common categories could be identified: bodily well-being, material well being, mental development, work, security, social relations, spiritual well-being, empowerment, political freedom and respect for other species, the last appearing only in Nussbaum (2000).
+However, from our perspective, this list is excessive for two reasons: first, for some aspects (notably spiritual well being and respect for other species) data are not available; of even greater importance, adopting too many categories would make it difficult to classify countries' behavior sensibly.